Middleware

 $noNeedLogin = $controller->getDefaultProperties()['noNeedLogin'] ?? [];

-// Method requires login
+// The accessed method requires login

 if (!in_array($request->action, $noNeedLogin)) {